wp-plugins/this-day-in-history/readme.txt

 Stable tag: 2.0
 License: GPLv2 or later

-This is a This Day In History management plugin and widget which you can use to enter and display historic events.
+Manage different kinds of historical events that you then display in via a This Day In History widget or shortcodes.

 == Description ==

 This plugin allows you to enter and manage different kinds of historical events that you then display in via a This Day In History widget or shortcodes.

+You can enter, edit or delete historical or, if you wish future, events via the simple administration page which also lists the events that you have entered.
+You can, of course, both filter and sort the list.

+The events are displayed via an included widget or one of the two shortcodes.
+Events are shown chronologically by year if they fall on the same day and month of the period you have selected (normally the current date).

+Optionally you can create event types and assign a type to an event.
+Events can then be shown and filtered by event type in both the administration screen, widget and shortcodes.

-This plugin requires php 5.3.0 or higher.
+**This plugin requires php 5.3.0 or higher.**

 == Installation ==

 Installing is pretty easy takes only a minute or two.

-1. Upload 'this-day-in-history' directory to your '/wp-content/plugins/' directory.
+1. Upload `this-day-in-history` directory to your `/wp-content/plugins/` directory.

-2. Activate the plugin through the 'Plugins' screen in WordPress.
+2. Activate the plugin through the Plugins screen in WordPress.

-3. On the 'Widgets' sub-menu of 'Appearance' you will find a new widget type called 'This Day In History'.
+3. On the Widgets sub-menu of Appearance you will find a new widget type called This Day In History.

-4. Add this widget, to your themes widget display areas, select a title and click Save.

-5. Enter historic events via the new 'Historic Events' admin page.
-These will be automatically displayed by the widget on the anniversary of the day that they occurred.
+4. You can also use the `[tdih]` and `[tdih_tab]` shortcodes on any page or post.

 == Changelog ==